gembarrett/transparency-experiment/README.md

   - National Security requests (such as National Security Letters and FISA court orders) are not included as they are usually reported separately in bands of 250 or 1000 and are therefore too vague to be of use here
   - most requests are usually part of search warrants, subpoenas and court orders
 - Data related to device requests are not shown as that would only apply to Apple
+- Twitter includes data for Vine and Periscope accounts
+- Apple includes data for iTunes and iCloud accounts
+- Facebook includes data for Messenger, Whatsapp and Instagram
 - Data shown only goes back to late 2013 because in early 2013 Apple grouped together requests in bands of 1000, making the data too vague to be of use here
 - Google transparency report data was not used in this experiment because as of 12/12/15 there was no report released for early 2015
 - Number of times company complied with requests is shown in number and percentage format because, although Apple provide actual number, both Twitter and Facebook only provide percentage.
 Number of decimal points for each company therefore varies: